 The facility has 44 groundwater monitoring wells.
 A leachate collection system on top of the 80ml liner collects rainwater permeating the Landfill or liquid from any biodegradation taking place in the Landfill.
 This leachate is pumped into the MCUA trunk line and transported to the Wastewater Treatment Plant in Sayreville.

 At the Solid Waste Division, we are proud of our commitment to the environment and sustainability, especially our gas-to-energy system.
 The system captures methane, a naturally occurring by-product of the decomposing waste.
 This renewable biomethane is sold into the international biofuels market and the resulting brown gas is used by the MCUA to produce electricity, allowing the Solid Waste Division to keep costs low for our customers.
-We are able to send the methane gas through 6 miles of lines under the Raritan River.
-The electricity is then used to power our Wastewater Treatment Plant.
-This system eliminates nearly all of the methane being released into the environment from the Landfill, making our greenhouse gas emissions cleaner and preserving the ecosystem around the Landfill.
+We are able to send the methane gas through 7 miles of lines under the Raritan River.
+The electricity is then used to power the Wastewater Treatment Plant.

 We understand that the Landfill is its own ecosystem and are committed to operating the facility in a way that protects the surrounding environment.
 In fact, as many as 19 bird species have been identified at the Landfill including bald eagles, red-tailed hawks and hummingbirds.